Subject of a Report Information

 If you are accused of misconduct, you are entitled to a fair investigation and hearing process, as well as support for your concerns related to being accused and resources to guide you through the complaint process.

-Below is information related to the resolution process for complaints against students.
-If you are an employee, information about the resolution process can be found in the Policy.
+Below is information related to the resolution process for complaints against students and Title IX complaints.
+If you are an employee accused of non-Title IX sexual misconduct, information about the resolution process can be found in the Policy.

 If you do not see an answer to your question below, please reach out to the Title IX Coordinator.

 I received a No Contact Directive.
 What does that mean?

 A No Contact Directive (NCD) is a University administrative directive that instructs a student not to have any contact, either direct or indirect, with another student.
 "Contact" includes, but is not necessarily limited to, in-person contact, telephone calls, email, texts and other forms of electronic communication, social media-based messages or postings, and third party communications through proxies.

 A NCD is not intended to be punitive.
 It is intended to keep all involved students safe and to prevent escalation of a situation.
 A standard NCD does not restrict a person's movement on campus, and it is mutual, meaning that all parties are expected to abide by the terms.

 The issuance of a No Contact Directive is not an indication that the University has determined an individual has violated University Policy.
 The NCD will remain in place until the directive expires, or the terms are modified.

 Failure to comply with a NCD will subject the violator to a range of possible measures, including discipline from the Vice President for Student Affairs and Dean of Students, other administrative measures, or referral for a formal conduct charge.